Gunnar Mueller

 Folke Gunnar Mueller (born 5 January 1948) is a Swedish professional golfer, who formerly played on the European Tour and the Asian Golf Circuit.
+He was the first Swedish player to qualify for all four rounds in The Open Championship.

 Early life and amateur career

-Mueller started playing golf in 1962, at 14 years of age, at Lund Academic Golf Club, after his family had moved from Tranemo to Malmö.
+Born on 5 January 1948, Mueller started playing golf in 1962, at 14 years of age, at Lund Academic Golf Club, after his family had moved from Tranemo to Malmö.
 Five years later, he owned the course record at Lund AGC.

 As an amateur, Mueller won the Swedish National Junior Championship and represented Sweden both on junior level and in the European Amateur Team Championship.
+He was part of the Swedish team winning the 1969 European Youths' Team Championship.
 Still an amateur in 1970, he finished 35th in a professional tournament, the Dutch Open.
 He won one of the three major amateur tournaments at the time in Sweden, the 1971 Scandinavian International Match Play Championship, beating Henry Knudsen, Denmark in the final 4 and 3.